What is a 1099-K? How to report 1099-K income on a tax return.

 5 min read

-Alert: The IRS has announced a delay to the 2022 tax form 1099-K rule changes as outlined on this page.
-For tax year 2022, the rules will generally apply as they did for tax year 2021.
+Alert: In November 2023, the IRS announced another delay to the tax form 1099-K rule changes as outlined on this page.
+For tax year 2023, the rules will generally apply as they did for tax year 2022.
+The new guidelines are anticipated to be effective starting in tax year 2024.
 Please check back for updates on the impacts of the delay.

 The world of business is highly digital in most aspects – including finances.
 Gone are the days when small business owners exclusively made cash transactions.

-So, you might wonder how online business transactions are tracked by the IRS.
+So, you might wonder how the IRS tracks online business transactions.
 That’s where the 1099-K form comes in.

 Like other forms in the 1099 series, the form has an important purpose – reporting credit card and third-party transactions.
 If that describes how your business gets paid, you should tune in as we explore the workings of the 1099-K form.

-Have questions about a 1099-K you received?
-Get help with your small business taxes from the team at Block Advisors.
+Do you have questions about a 1099-K you received?
+The team at Block Advisors can help you with your small business taxes.

 What is a 1099-K used for?